Unthrottled/ultra-marathon/content/thestrugglebus/biggestfear.md

 # When Will I Stop Caring?

 I am quite aware that all of my eggs are currently placed in a select few baskets.
-Currently, each of my proverbial baskets combine give me a sense of value, purpose, and meaning.
-What bothers me the most, is the lack of diversity in my portfolio.
+Each of these proverbial baskets combine to give me a sense of value, purpose, and meaning.
+What bothers me the most is the lack of diversity of my sense of purpose portfolio.

-There is this ever lingering feeling of "when will I stop caring so much about this?".
+There is this ever lingering feeling of "when will I stop caring about this so much?".
 Over the course of my life, I have never really been able to stick to one thing for a long period of time.
-The most prevalent example of loosing interest, was my relationship with video games.
+The most recent example of loosing interest is my relationship with video games.
 All throughout my school life, before higher education, I have always had video games.
-That was the only thing that I wanted to do to fill my time.
+That was the only thing that could fill in the hours of the day.
 Anything else seemed auxiliary.
 However, once I reached college, my interest in video games start to fade.

 Picking up the controller felt like it was losing its meaning as a fulfilling pastime.
 Once I entered junior year of university, almost all interest was lost in playing video games.
-Playing video games felt like hollow task, like I was just playing for the sake of doing it.
+Playing video games became a hollow task, like I was just playing for the sake of doing it.
 How could something that I spent so much time on over the years, not be interesting anymore?

 Looking back, I think it was more that I enjoyed playing with friends than I did playing video games.
 The interest started to fade as high-school started to come to an end, and everybody was starting the next journey in their lives.
+People moved on, and my circle of video game friends started to disperse.

 The uncertainty that my interests will change, and I might be left with nothing, is a really troublesome thought.
-It has happened before, something I held close to me and sunk so much time into, suddenly lost all meaning.
+It has happened before, something I held close to me and invested so much time into, suddenly lost all meaning.

 If I am reading a story that follows a specific narrative.
 Such as, when the character lives a pure and hardworking life.
 Helping others and being an overall stellar human being.
 However, that changes when they suddenly realize they are